seraogianluca/GIAR/docs/Implementation.md

 },
 ```

-Second stage: Deconstructs an array field from the user documents to output a user document for each element.
+**Second stage**: Deconstructs an array field from the user documents to output a user document for each element.
 Each output document is the input document with the value of the `mygames` array field replaced by the element.

 ```
  {